El Coyote (character): International publishing

 The early "Coyote" novels were published in 16 countries in nine different languages.
 Italy published all 192, often with the same covers as Cliper and with the later ones (with non-Cliper covers) illustrated by Emilio Uberti (and especially Sergio Tarquinio inside).
-Germany published 84 novels, mostly with Batet's original Cliper illustrations – including reeditions (with different publishers) and new illustrators.
+Germany published 84 novels, several with Batet's original Cliper illustrations – including reeditions (with different publishers) and new illustrators.
 Finland had 78 volumes, mostly with Batet illustrations.
 The original editions in Norway, Denmark and Sweden (with no illustration inside) often had identical covers (special unique ones made for these three countries 18x12 cm).
 The illustrations on the Scandinavian editions, by Harald Damsleth, are by many ranked as the finest.
 Only one of the Cliper cover illustrations was "recycled" in Scandinavia – the original Cliper cover of Huracán sobre Monterrey was "covered" by Damsleth in the Swedish (and Norwegian) versions of Plomo en una estrella, which actually was a circa 1874 story, featuring the father and his grown-up son in San Lorenzo Valley (fictional Farish City), not fitting chronologically with the other later Swedish novels.
 Brazil, often Batet and Bernal covers (but also several others), published all novels in different editions, except for the high-ranked (extended, 6 pesetas) Extra-Especial on the elder Don César de Echagüe.